 Extensive experience in management and development work in primary health care.

 Clinical experience as nurse and district nurse for 20 years at various hospitals and Huddinge Primary Health Care Center

 2011: Docent in nursing, Division of Family Medicine and Primary Care, KI.

 1999: Master’s degree.
 Master’s thesis on nursing, KI.

 1985: Specialist training: district nurse, Nordendahlsskolan, Stockholm.

 Research collaboration with multiple primary health care professions.

 Principal supervisor of six and co-supervisor of two students who received doctoral degrees.
-Principal supervisor of one co-supervisor of one student who received licentiate degrees.
+Principal supervisor of one and co-supervisor of one student who received licentiate degrees.

-I supervise the daily training and development of the 44 district nurses, general practitioners, physical therapists, assistant nurses, occupational therapists, psychologists, and medical social workers.
+I supervise the daily training and development of district nurses, general practitioners, physical therapists, assistant nurses, occupational therapists, psychologists, and medical social workers.
 The aim of this work is to ensure that APC’s educators have sufficient pedagogical education and that APC’s health care development initiatives are scientifically sound and can be evaluated scientifically.